Azure/azure-osconfig/src/agents/gc/README.md

 get-filehash <local path to package>.zip
 ```

-Keep the existing policy assignment and change its definition.
-Go to the Azure Portal | Policy | Definitions, select the policy and edit.
-There will be several instances of the URL (`"contentUri":`) and the hash (`"contentHash":`) in the policy defition JSON.
-Carefully replace all with the new token URL and hash.
+Keep the existing policy assignment and change its definition:
+1. Go to the Azure Portal | Policy | Definitions, select the policy and edit.
+2. There will be several instances of the URL (`"contentUri":`) and the hash (`"contentHash":`) in the policy defition JSON.
+3. Carefully replace all with the new token URL and hash.
 Paste in the new  policy definition contents and save.

-If necessary, create a new remediation task.
+4. If necessary, create a new remediation task.
 Then wait for the updated policy to be applied to all Arc devices in the designated group.

 ### 7.3.
 Monitoring the policy activity from the device side